asakurayoh/enormity-rulebook/extraction-runs.md

 tokens on indicated spaces.
 Draw random Engram tokens and place them on the indicated spaces.

-**10. Closed Doors:** Place the Closed Door standees on indicated spaces.
+10. **Closed Doors:** Place the Closed Door standees on indicated spaces.

-**11. Discoveries:** Place Discovery tokens on the indicated spaces, faceup or facedown, depending on the Setup Instructions.
-If the Setup instructions refer to a Discovery card deck, place the deck near the Countdown Track.
+11. **Discoveries:** Place Discovery tokens on the indicated spaces, faceup or facedown, depending on the Setup Instructions.
+If the Setup instructions refer to a Discovery card deck, place the deck near the Countdown Track.<br>

-*Note that in the first demo run you only setup fixed Discoveries!*
+**Note that in the first demo run you only setup fixed Discoveries!**

-**12. Other components:** At this point place any other components mentioned in the location setup on the indicated spaces, intersections or areas.
+12. **Other components:** At this point place any other components mentioned in the location setup on the indicated spaces, intersections or areas.
 This may include special Objective tokens or additional Extraction Points.
 For example, in the Demo you will